ucsd-cse11-su121/ucsd-cse11-su121.github.io/index.md

 <h3>Lecture</h3>

 Lecture content will be presented through live lecture and readings.
 All lectures will be recorded.
 Attendance is encouraged but not required.

-These will come with associated quizzes that are due on the following Monday, Wednesday or Friday at the start of the first originally-scheduled lecture time (8am San Diego time).
+These will come with associated quizzes that are due on Saturday of each week.
 The quizzes are required work to demonstrate your consistent engagement with the material.

-The lecture times are listed below (in the time zone of San Diego).
+The lecture time is listed below (in the time zone of San Diego).
-Zoom links for the lectures will be posted in Canvas.
+The Zoom link for the lecture will be posted in Canvas.

 <table class="table table-striped">
 <thead>